mayamegret/mayamegret.github.io/_posts/2026-06-30-conservation-programs.md

 <img src="/images/blog/CostaRica6.jpg" alt="Costa Rica">
 </div>

 BIOMA also offers an optional 3-day add-on at the end of the program that includes waterfall exploration, zip-lining, river tubing, surfing, and time to relax in hot springs and mud baths.
-I did it, and I'd do it again in a heartbeat.

 ---